• Menu

 The Island of Hydra

 Another lesser-known gem amongst the Greek Islands is Hydra.
-Of course, it has its own fair share of stunning beaches, although it is worth noting they are almost all pebble stone and only reachable by water taxi.
+Of course, it has its own fair share of stunning beaches, although it is worth noting that they are almost all pebble stone and only reachable by water taxi.

 What makes this island so unique, however, is its authentically Greek feel.
 Only two hours from Athens, you arrive by boat into its crescent-shaped cobblestone harbour and are immediately greeted by traditional 8th-century Greek architecture.
 No new houses are permitted to be built on Hydra, so it has kept this distinctively traditional style throughout the entire island.

 Furthermore, no cars are allowed – or even bikes – leaving the only options for inland travel being either by horse, mule or your own two feet.
-An experience not to be missed is a horse ride through the mountains with spectacular views back over the town and an opportunity to get a good look at all the 9th century monasteries, mansions, windmills and ramparts – left over from the Greek war of independence.
+An experience not to be missed is a horse ride through the mountains with spectacular views back over the town and an opportunity to get a good look at all the 9th-century monasteries, mansions, windmills and ramparts – left over from the Greek war of independence.

-During the afternoon the locals take a nap leaving you free to explore the town without the bustle of the crowds.
-There you will find galleries, such as the one in an old slaughterhouse, and the house of the esteemed singer-songwriter Leonard Cohen, who – amongst other creative types – fell in love with Hydra so much he made his home here for a while.
+During the afternoon, the locals take a nap, leaving you free to explore the town without the bustle of the crowds.
+There you will find galleries, such as the one in an old slaughterhouse, and the house of the esteemed singer-songwriter Leonard Cohen, who, amongst other creative types, fell in love with Hydra so much he made his home here for a while.
 He even has a street named after him!

 By night, Hydra has a chilled nightlife where locals sit around enjoying drinks, chatter and the fresh meat of the tavernas.
 Why not join them?